themesberg/flowbite-svelte/src/routes/utilities/closebutton/+page.md

 <Htwo label="Props" />

 The component has the following props, type, and default values.
-See
-<a href="/pages/types">types page</a>
+See <A class="hover:underline" href="/pages/types">the types page</A>
 for type information.

 <TableProp header={propHeader} {divClass} {theadClass}>